-The African elephant populations of Botswana, Namibia, South Africa and Zimbabwe do not meet the criteria for their inclusion in Appendix I. The deletion of paragraph h) of annotation 2 is logical as it has become obsolete, and this would be a helpful amendment.
+The African elephant populations of Botswana, Namibia, South Africa and Zimbabwe continue to not meet the criteria for their inclusion in Appendix I. The deletion of paragraph h) to annotation 2 is logical as it has become obsolete.
+However, in relation to the changes to paragraph g) to annotation 2 it is unclear whether the precautionary safeguards in Annex 4 of Resolution Conf.
+9.24 (Rev. CoP17) have been fully addressed.